Modern United States Navy carrier air operations: Catapult launch

 Catapult hook up is accomplished by placing the aircraft launch bar, which is attached to the front of the aircraft's nose landing gear, into the catapult shuttle (which is attached to the catapult gear under the flight deck).
 An additional bar, the holdback, is connected from the rear of the nose landing gear to the carrier deck.
-The holdback fitting keeps the aircraft from moving forward prior to catapult firing.
+The holdback bar keeps the aircraft from moving forward prior to catapult firing ensuring a launch does not occur unless steam pressure has exceeded the preset load setting of the aircraft specific holdback.
 In final preparation for launch, a series of events happens in rapid succession, indicated by hand/light signals: